2303PoonamHarode/delta-2demo/README.md

 # delta-2demo
-this is also a demo for git and git hub class
+this is also a demo for git and git hub class.